 This website is where I post my notes on the John F. Kennedy Assassination Records Collection (JFK ARC).
 I am also slowly putting together an introduction to the Collection for general readers.
-For now, however, the introduction is limited to this page, which provides a short description of the Collection’s history and contents.
-The majority of the site is in notes posted in the blog section.
+The short description is on this page.
+Links to more detailed descriptions of the Collection’s history and contents are below.
+For the moment, most of the site content is in the notes posted in the blog section.

 About the JFK ARC

 The John F. Kennedy Assassination Records Collection (ARC) was established by the United States Congress in 1992 to collect and preserve government and private records on the 1963 assassination of President John F. Kennedy.

 The collection is held by the National Archives and Record Administration (NARA) and includes the files of the government investigations of the assassination and most of the physical evidence in the case.
 NARA currently estimates that the Collection includes over 300,000 records, with approximately 5 million pages.

 - For more on the contents of the JFK ARC, read here.

 Most of the records in the ARC were released in full to the public between 1993 and 1998.
 Some of the records, however, continue to have text redacted.
 Matters redacted include sensitive information, such as the names of government informants and methods of gathering intelligence, or personal information such as tax records.
 A more detailed discussion is coming!

 Records with redactions are now being reviewed for further release, possibly later this year.
 I will post when I have further news on this.
 The most recent previous release of document content was from July 2017 to April 2018, and many of the notes in the blog section discuss this newly available information.
 A more detailed discussion is coming here too!